Uganda

 National green economy plan

-The Uganda Green Growth Development Strategy (UGGDS) of 2017 lays out a clear and relatively comprehensive sustainability plan, including implementation roadmaps to 2020 and 2030, data collection for 34 key indicators, a reasonably clear budget targeting USD 1.8 billion/year (although heavily reliant on international funding), and a clear division of responsibility between government departments.
+The Uganda Green Growth Development Strategy 2017-2031 lays out a clear and relatively comprehensive sustainability plan, including implementation roadmaps to 2020 and 2030, data collection for 34 key indicators, an outline budget targeting USD 1.8 billion/year (although heavily reliant on international funding), and a clear division of responsibility between government departments.

-The Uganda Green Growth Development Strategy (UGGDS) of 2017 lays out a clear and relatively comprehensive sustainability plan, including implementation roadmaps to 2020 and 2030, data collection for 34 key indicators, a reasonably clear budget targeting USD 1.8 billion/year (although heavily reliant on international funding), and a clear division of responsibility between government departments.
+The Uganda Green Growth Development Strategy 2017-2031 lays out a clear and relatively comprehensive sustainability plan, including implementation roadmaps to 2020 and 2030, data collection for 34 key indicators, an outline budget targeting USD 1.8 billion/year (although heavily reliant on international funding), and a clear division of responsibility between government departments.

 Inclusive governance

-The UGGDS was developed through a collaborative process of workshops, retreats and outreach, led by a National Task Force.
-Gender inclusion has been a key focus for policy outcomes, though less clear in policy development process.
-Though new approaches to governance are emerging as typified in UGGDS widespread corruption remains a serious problem at all levels of the Ugandan government and public sector.
+The Uganda Green Growth Development Strategy (UGGDS) was developed through a collaborative process of workshops, retreats and outreach, led by a National Task Force.
+Gender inclusion has been a key focus for policy outcomes, though less evident in the policy development process.
+Though new approaches to governance are emerging, as typified in UGGDS, widespread corruption remains a serious problem at all levels of the Ugandan government and public sector.
 Transparency and accountability are low; NGOs are subject to heavy restrictions and burdensome regulation; and freedom of assembly is severely limited.

-The UGGDS was developed through a collaborative process of workshops, retreats and outreach, led by a National Task Force.
-Gender inclusion has been a key focus for policy outcomes, though less clear in policy development process.
-Though new approaches to governance are emerging as typified in UGGDS widespread corruption remains a serious problem at all levels of the Ugandan government and public sector.
+The Uganda Green Growth Development Strategy (UGGDS) was developed through a collaborative process of workshops, retreats and outreach, led by a National Task Force.
+Gender inclusion has been a key focus for policy outcomes, though less evident in the policy development process.
+Though new approaches to governance are emerging, as typified in UGGDS, widespread corruption remains a serious problem at all levels of the Ugandan government and public sector.
 Transparency and accountability are low; NGOs are subject to heavy restrictions and burdensome regulation; and freedom of assembly is severely limited.

 SDG business strategy